Timeouts

 Timeout prevention

-Changing tool settings is least invasive and easy to do, thus it is usually preferable to the other options.
+Changing Prover settings is the least invasive and easiest to do, so it is usually preferable to the other options.
 However, there are cases when parts of the input code that are very hard to reason about need to be worked around.
-Sometimes a combination of approaches is needed to resolve a timeout.
+Sometimes, a combination of approaches is needed to resolve a timeout.

-In the following we will discuss some concrete approaches to timeout prevention.
-This collection will be extended over time based on user’s experiences and tool improvements.
+The following will discuss some concrete approaches to timeout prevention.
+This collection will be extended over time based on user experiences and tool improvements.

 Running rules individually

 The Certora Prover works on the rules of the specification in parallel.
 Even if no rule is very expensive on its own, working on all of them in parallel can add up quickly and thereby exceed the timeout.
-Try running individual rules only via the --rule <rule_name_pattern> ... option, or split the specification into separate files.
-Keep in mind that a parametric rule, as well as an invariant, spawns a sub-rule for every contract method.
-This can further be reduced via the --method <method_signature> option.
+Try running individual rules only via the --rule option or split the specification into separate files.
+For EVM, keep in mind that a parametric rule, as well as an invariant, spawns a sub-rule for every contract method.
+This can further be reduced via the --method option.

 Detect candidates for summarization

-In a large codebase it can be hard to find all the functions that may be difficult for the Prover.
-A traditional approach would be to run a simple parametric rule to explore all functions in the relevant contracts, and studying resulting potential timeouts.
-However such an approach prolongs the feedback loop of working with the Prover.
+It can be difficult to find all the functions that may be difficult for the Prover in a large codebase.
+A traditional approach would be to run a simple parametric rule to explore all functions in the relevant contracts and study the resulting potential timeouts.
+However, such an approach prolongs the feedback loop of working with the Prover.

-The Prover emits the list of new summaries (i.e., for functions that were not summarized already in the given specification) it auto-generated, so that the user can then adapt the list and make the user-specified summaries more precise, or remove them altogether if the user wishes so.
+2. The Prover emits the list of new summaries (i.e., for functions that were not summarized already in the given specification) it auto-generated, so that the user can then adapt the list and make the user-specified summaries more precise, or remove them altogether if the user wishes.

 The Prover will not auto-summarize methods that were already summarized by the user.